1988–89 in English football: Non-league football

 In their first season after relegation from the Football League, Newport County went out of business on 27 February.
-They were then expelled from the Conference for failing to fulfill their fixtures but reformed three months later.
+They were then expelled from the Conference for failing to fulfil their fixtures, but reformed three months later.

 The divisional champions of the major non-League competitions were:

 Star players

 Manchester United striker Mark Hughes, who had returned to the club after two unhappy seasons with Barcelona in Spain and Bayern Munich in Germany was voted PFA Players' Player of the Year.
 The PFA Young Player of the Year award went to Arsenal's winger Paul Merson, who helped his side win their first league title for 18 years.

 FWA Footballer of the Year was Liverpool captain Steve Nicol, while a special award was credited to the Liverpool players for their compassion shown to families bereaved by the Hillsborough disaster.

 In the Third Division, 24-year-old Wolves striker Steve Bull scored 53 goals in all competitions and made a scoring debut for the England national football team.